Makhdoom Fawaz Ahmed Hashmi

 Makhdoom Fawaz Ahmed Hashmi is a Pakistani politician who had been a member of the Provincial Assembly of Punjab from October 2018 till January 2023.

 Political career

-Hashmi was elected to the Provincial Assembly of Punjab from the constituency PP-261 in 2018 Pakistani by-elections as a candidate of Pakistan Tehreek-e-Insaf.
+Hashmi was elected to the Provincial Assembly of Punjab from the constituency PP-261 in the 2018 Pakistani by-elections as a candidate of Pakistan Tehreek-e-Insaf.
 He defeated Makhdoom Hassan Raza Hashim of Pakistan Peoples Party.
 Hashmi garnered 29,526 votes while his closest rival secured 14,995 votes.